 Mr Rupert was first appointed to the Board in 1988 and served as Chairman from 2002 to 2013.
 Following a sabbatical year, he was reappointed Chairman in September 2014.
 He is Chairman of the Nominations Committee and the Senior Executive Committee.

-Mr Rupert holds honorary doctorates in Law, Economics and Commerce, is the Chancellor of the University of Stellenbosch and is Chairman of the Peace Parks Foundation.
+Mr Rupert holds honorary doctorates in Law, Economics and Commerce, is Chairman of the Peace Parks Foundation and the Michelangelo Foundation.

 Josua MalherbeNon-executive Deputy Chairman